ananya12k/Docker/README.md

 # What is a container?

-Container are VM like machines but they don't need their own OS.
+Containers are VM-like machines, but they don't need their OS.
 They share the OS of the host machine.
 They are lightweight, fast, portable and open source.

 Imagine a container as a box.
 This box has everything that an app needs to run.
 It has the code, it has the runtime, it has the system tools, it has the libraries, it has the OS.
 Everything that an app needs to run is inside this box.
-So the app can run on any machine that has docker installed on it.
+So the app can run on any machine that has Docker installed on it.

 # What is Docker?